Fueled/swift-style-guide/README.md

 }
 ```

-However, implicitly unwrapped optionals can sometimes be useful.
-They may be used in unit tests, where system under test should never be `nil`.
-There's no point executing rest of the tests if one of them fails.
+Implicitly unwrapped optionals can also sometimes be useful.
+They may be used in unit tests, where the current system under test should never be `nil`.
+There's no point executing rest of the tests if any one of them fails.

 ```swift
 var sut: SystemUnderTest!